rayaanabdullah/task/README.md

 ## Additional Notes:
 - This project is designed to simulate real-world content moderation challenges.
 - Handling multilingual content and class imbalance are key aspects of the solution.

----

-This version incorporates the specific models you used (Random Forest, LSTM, and XLM-R) and details the steps you took in the project.
-Let me know if you'd like any further changes or additions!